stephenh/stephenh.github.com/_posts/2012-04-17-browser-technology.markdown

 ---
 layout: post
 title: Continually Improving Browser Technology
+section: Languages
 ---

 {{page.title}}
 ==============

+**Update May 2018** This change of pace for browser/JavaScript technology is still on-going, 6 years later, and is why, of all things, I'm actually bullish about TypeScript/Node development, which would have been heretical to me in 2012.
+Being on the positive side of momentum is a lot of fun.

 Just a quick note, I follow [Peter Beverloo's blog](http://peter.sh/) and he posts approximately weekly about the latest development/committing activity in WebKit.